Antigua and BarbudaTraveler View

 Medical Evacuation Insurance

-Remind your patients that traffic flows on the left side of the road in Antigua and Barbuda.
-Encourage them to pay close attention to the flow of traffic, especially when crossing the street.Hide
+Traffic flows on the left side of the road in Antigua and Barbuda.

 Healthy Travel Packing List

-Remind your patients to pack health and safety items.
-Use the Healthy Travel Packing List for Antigua and Barbuda for a list of health-related items they should consider packing.
+Use the Healthy Travel Packing List for Antigua and Barbuda for a list of health-related items to consider packing for your trip.
+Talk to your doctor about which items are most important for you.

 Map Disclaimer - The boundaries and names shown and the designations used on maps do not imply the expression of any opinion whatsoever on the part of the Centers for Disease Control and Prevention concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
 Approximate border lines for which there may not yet be full agreement are generally marked.